Autonomous limit of 4-dimensional Painlev\'e-type equations and degeneration of curves of genus two: Abstract

 \section{Abstract}

-Higher dimensional analogs of the Painlev\'e equations have been proposed from various aspects.
-In recent studies, 4-dimensional analogs of the Painlev\'e equations were classified into 40 types.
-The aim of the present paper is to geometrically characterize these 40 types of equations.
+In recent studies, 4-dimensional analogs of the Painlev\'e equations were listed and there are 40 types.
+The aim of the present paper is to geometrically characterize these 40 Painlev\'e-type equations.
 For this purpose, we study the autonomous limit of these equations and degeneration of their spectral curves.
-We obtain two functionally independent conserved quantities $H_1$ and $H_2$ for each system.
-We construct fibrations whose fiber at a general point $h_i $ is the spectral curve of the system with $H_i=h_i$ for $i=1, 2$.
-The singular fibers at $H_{i}=\infty$ are one of the degenerate curves of genus 2 classified by Namikawa and Ueno.
-Liu's algorithm enables us to give degeneration type of spectral curves for our 40 types of integrable systems.
-This result is analogous to the following observation; spectral curve fibrations of the autonomous 2-dimensional Painlev\'e equations $P_{\rm I}$,\ $P_{\rm II}$,\ $P_{\rm IV}$,\ $P_{\rm III}^{D_8}$,\ $P_{\rm III}^{D_7}$, \ $P_{\rm III}^{D_6}$,\ $P_{V}$ and $P_{\rm VI}$ are elliptic surfaces with the singular fiber at $H=\infty$ of Dynkin type $E_8^{(1)}$,\ $E_7^{(1)}$,\ $E_6^{(1)}$,\ $D_8^{(1)}$,\ $D_7^{(1)}$,\ $D_6^{(1)}$,\ $D_5^{(1)}$ and $D_4^{(1)}$, respectively.
+The spectral curves are 2-parameter families of genus two curves and their generic degeneration are one of the types classified by Namikawa and Ueno.
+Liu's algorithm enables us to find the degeneration types of the spectral curves for our 40 types of integrable systems.
+This result is analogous to the following fact; the families of the spectral curves of the autonomous 2-dimensional Painlev\'e equations $P_{\rm I}$,\ $P_{\rm II}$,\ $P_{\rm IV}$,\ $P_{\rm III}^{D_8}$,\ $P_{\rm III}^{D_7}$, \ $P_{\rm III}^{D_6}$,\ $P_{V}$ and $P_{\rm VI}$ define elliptic surfaces with the singular fiber at $H=\infty$ of the Dynkin types $E_8^{(1)}$,\ $E_7^{(1)}$,\ $E_6^{(1)}$,\ $D_8^{(1)}$,\ $D_7^{(1)}$,\ $D_6^{(1)}$,\ $D_5^{(1)}$ and $D_4^{(1)}$, respectively.